Researchers wanted to know if there is a link between drinking alcohol and blood vessel function or health.

 Reducing ETD may be yet another reason that moderate drinking contributes to better health and longer life.

 - Chest pain (angina) that gets worse during physical activity or emotional stress.

 - Angina that gets worse during menstrual periods.

 III.
 Risk Factors

-A risk factor is anything that increases the chance of ED.
+A risk factor is anything that increases the chance of ETD.
 Some we can change.
 Others we can’t.
 Risk factors include these.